5 Essential Tips for Recommended Water Intake by Age

 Dark Urine

-Dark yellow or amber-colored urine is a sign of dehydration and concentrated urine Strive for pale yellow urine as an indication of sufficient hydration.
+Dark yellow or amber-colored urine is a sign of dehydration.
+It indicates concentrated urine.
+Strive for pale yellow urine as it is an indication of sufficient hydration.

 Fatigue